 Exercise 2: Multiple Choice

-Instruction: Select the correct sentence in the simple past tense (pretérito indefinido) of regular or irregular verbs for each situation.
-Pay attention to endings and accents, and avoid common errors in the conjugation of the simple past tense.
+Instruction: Select the correct sentence in the simple past tense of regular or irregular verbs for each situation.
+Pay attention to the endings and accents, and avoid common mistakes in the conjugation of the simple past tense.

 1.

-Error: The form 'vié' does not exist; 'ver' is conjugated as 'vi' in the first person singular of the past tense.
+Error: The form 'vi' does not exist; 'ver' is conjugated as 'vi' in the first person singular of the simple past.

-Error: The verb 'ver' in the simple past tense does not carry an accent in first person singular.
-'Ví' is incorrect.
+Error: The verb 'ver' in the simple past does not carry an accent in first person singular.
+'V' is incorrect.

 2.

-Error: The form 'preguntamosé' does not exist; the correct form for 'nosotros' in the past tense is 'preguntamos'.
+Error: The form 'preguntamos' does not exist; the correct form for 'we' in simple past is 'preguntamos'.

-Error: Although the form 'preguntamos' is the same in present and past, the context here is appropriate; this option remains correct.
+Error: Although the form 'preguntamos' is the same in present and simple past, in this sentence the context is adequate; this option remains correct.

 3.

-Error: Missing accent in 'explicó', which is necessary to distinguish the past from the present.
+Error: Missing accent on 'explicó', which is necessary to differentiate the simple past from the present.

-Error: 'Explició' is not a correct form; the correct ending for third person singular is '-ó' with an accent.
+Error: 'Explic' is not a correct form; the correct ending for third person singular is '-ó' with an accent.

 4.